Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Driver’s licenses of the members.

-• Depending on the age of the LLC, a South Carolina Certificate of Good Standing may be needed to prove the LLC is active and in good standing with the state.
+• Depending on the LLC’s age, a South Carolina Certificate of Good Standing may be needed to prove that the LLC is active and in good standing with the state.

 Apply for Business Licenses and Permits

 • Business license: Some cities require businesses to obtain licensing before they can start.
-More information about city, county, and state business licenses is available on the South Carolina Business One Stop website.
+The South Carolina Business One Stop website has more information about city, county, and state business licenses.

 • Professional license: Certain services, such as barbershops, accountants, salons, and others, must be licensed.

-• Unemployment insurance registration: Businesses with employees will need to register with the South Carolina Department of Employment and Workforce to register for unemployment insurance.
+• Unemployment insurance registration: Businesses with employees must register with the South Carolina Department of Employment and Workforce to obtain unemployment insurance.

 File the Beneficial Owner Information Report